galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/content.md

 >
 > > ### {% icon tip %} Tip: Running low on time?
 Use this faster approach
 > >
-> > The first step of this workflow may take quite a bit of time to complete (> 45 min).
+> > The first step of this workflow (**HUMAnN2** {% icon tool %}) may take quite a bit of time to complete (> 45 min).
 If you would like to run through this tutorial a bit faster, you can download the output of this step first, and then run the rest of the workflow.
 Instructions are given below:
 > >
 > > 1. **Import the workflow** into Galaxy
 > >    - Copy the URL (e.g. via right-click) of [this workflow]({{ site.baseurl }}{{ page.dir }}workflows/workflow3_functional_information_short.ga) or download it to your computer.